Twaddler01/rpg_similitude/README.md

 # Updates
 11-11-2024
 - In process of moving all array data over to the IndexedDB format.
 This will require revamping a lot of functions, but trying to simplify it with new dynamic functions for database modifications.
-The database will ensure game can be saved, modified, and played more efficiently that using temporary array assignments.
-JSON will be used to create a new game to setup proper structure easily, then modifications can be easily made keeping the structure essentially the same as the array was.
+The database will ensure game can be saved, modified, and played more efficiently than using temporary array assignments.
+JSON will be used to create a new game to setup proper structure initially, then modifications can be easily made, while keeping the structure essentially the same as the array once was.
 - This setup will allow for saved data "slots" and better functionality once code is ready for app development.

 11-09-2024